michaellindahl/php-h3/README.md

 ## Requirements

-- This repository requires that the [Uber H3](https://github.com/uber/H3) C Library be installed on your machine.
+- This repository requires that the version 3 of the [Uber H3](https://github.com/uber/H3) C Library be installed on your machine.
 The following are known installation methods for various platforms:

 ### macOS